apache/fluo-muchos/README.md

 You will need to changes this value if a newer image has been released or if you are running in different region than `us-east-1`.

-## Launching an EC2 cluster

-After following the installation steps above, run the following command to launch an EC2 cluster called `mycluster`:
+After following the steps above, run the following command to launch an EC2 cluster called `mycluster`:

     ./bin/muchos launch -c mycluster